digambarbh/javascript-learning/README.md

 5. spread operator           creates a copy of a original array or object [...arr1]
 6. object.freeze(obj)        freeze the object cannot delete add or modify
 7. object.seal()             cannot add or delete properties but existing can modify

+### looping through the object
+1. for in loop
+   iterates over enumeral property keys

+2. for of loop
+   iterates over itreable values

+### object destructring
+extract value from object and assign them to a vairable in a very consice way